SUGIMOTO-Y/AF_Twin_and_EEG/README.md

 ```
 ***
 ## Pretraining Weights
-Please unzip the 'PretrainingWeights' folder in the project directory.
+Please download them from the following link and unzip them in the project directory.
+* Pretraining_Weights_link
 * Be careful of its file size (over 47 GB)

 ***